mitTransportAnalyst/documentation-of-geojson-files/README.md

 ![alt text](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/routemap.png "route map")

-As the picture above, Geojson files are used to show the points, lines, polygons on the maps.
 We have five optional features which can show on the CoAXs map area.

-**All these geojson files are optional!**

 In scenario map:
 - (1) **lines**: (type: line) City basic transit network.
 It is to give the user a basic sense of location.
 You can use the main subway or bus line